 So as we mentioned, T-Mobile has also opted to use low-band 600Mhz spectrum.
 The low-band spectrum can also carry 5G signals inside.

 Before the T-Mobile launch of low-band 5G, Sprint was leading the way with low-band and it's one of the reasons that Sprint and T-Mobile felt they would be a good fit by merging, which they duly did.

 T-Mobile 5G deals

-In terms of SIM-only, T-Mobile 5G will offer service plans at $15 for 2GB (not enough, in our opinion), and $25 for 5GB.
+In terms of SIM-only, T-Mobile 5G offers service plans at $15 for 2GB (not enough, in our opinion), and $25 for 5GB.
 The plans also offer 100GB of free monthly home internet to 10 million American families.
-And if that wasn’t enough, the company is also planning to give free wireless service to every first responder in America.
+And if that wasn’t enough, the company also gives free wireless service to every first responder in America.

-Currently Samsung Galaxy S10 5G is available on T-Mobile from $31.25 a month on a 24 month deal providing you put $349.99 down plus tax.
+Currently, Samsung Galaxy S20 5G is available on T-Mobile from $31.25 a month on a 24-month deal providing you put $349.99 down plus tax.
 You can also buy it outright from the network for $1,099.

 T-Mobile 5G business and home internet

 T-Mobile Business has announced three new plans as of early 2021.
 The three plans are: ‘Enterprise Unlimited’ plans, a set of business mobile tariffs to offer 5G with “unprecedented value”; ‘Home Office Internet’, providing a dedicated connection for business use; and ‘Collaborate’, which is a suite of mobile-first, cloud-based apps.